If it’s been longer than 2 years, consider a sand change.

 Common Pool Problems

-Lingering Algae – Despite your best scrubbing, vacuuming and chemical efforts, if algae blooms continue to populate your pool, you have a problem.
+Despite your best scrubbing, vacuuming, and chemical efforts, if algae blooms continue to populate your pool, you have a problem.
 A functional filter should backwash waste and correct any issue.
 But if your sand is worn and overly-clumpy, water will channel around the edges of the filter rather than through the sand.
-When caught in good sand, debris and algae is trapped and easily flushed.
+When caught in good sand, debris and algae are trapped and easily flushed.

-High Filter Pressure – A sand filter fills with debris over time.
+A sand filter fills with debris over time.
 And when that sand clumps, the flow of water is reduced and pressure builds in your filter.
-Many filters have both inlet and outlet pressure gauge, so when the pressure differential is between 3-5 psi, your filter is considered clean.
-But if that number hovers around 20, it’s time for a change!.
+Many filters have both inlet and outlet pressure gauges, so when the pressure differential is between 3-5 psi, your filter is considered clean.
+But if that number hovers around 20, it’s time for a change!

 If your pool was installed in the last two years, you shouldn’t have any issues.
 In fact, it actually takes a summer’s worth of cycles for your filter sand to operate at peak efficiency.
 But if it’s been longer than 3 years, consider a sand change.
-If it’s been over 5 years, contact us today to schedule service before summer gears up!
+If it’s been over 5 years, contact us today to schedule service.

 Here’s what our Pools of Fun technicians will do to clean your sand filter: